aurorasmiles/WorldGuardDocs/source/regions/flags.rst

     :header: Type, Kind of values
     :widths: 5, 30

-    state, "Either 'allow' or 'deny' (explaind later)" string, "Any form of text"
+    state, "Either 'allow' or 'deny' (explained later)" string, "Any form of text"
-    integer, "An number that does not have decimals (5, but not 5.5)" double, "Numbers that may have decimals (5, 5.5, 2.425)" location, "A location in a world"
+    integer, "A number that does not have decimals (5, but not 5.5)" double, "Numbers that may have decimals (5, 5.5, 2.425)" location, "A location in a world"
     boolean, "True or false"